aave/arc-timelock/README.md

 - Create an environment file named `.env` and fill out the environment variables per `example.env`
 - Make sure the information included in the environment file `.config.env` is correct.

+#### Note:
+If using private key instead of mnemonic, please use the full 64 character hex string, without the "0x" prefix in the `.env` file.
+Additionally, please leave the mnemonic key blank.

 ### Running in Docker

 Terminal Window 1